Gaetano Fraschini: Biography

 Born in Pavia on 16 February 1816, the second son of Domenico Fraschini and Grazia Cremaschi, Fraschini studied with Felice Moretti before debuting in his home town on 4 April 1837, at the Teatro dei Nobili Cavalieri, now known as Teatro Fraschini, singing the role of Lord Arturo in Gaetano Donizetti's Lucia di Lammermoor.
 A month later, as a comprimario, he sang the role of Hervey in Donizetti's Anna Bolena in the same theatre.
 In the same house he sang Iago in Rossini's Otello next to the legendary Giovanni David in the title role, in April 1838.
 The following month, on the same stage he sang in Donizetti's L'Esule di Roma.
 Bergamo's Teatro della Società secured him for the same role.
 He continued singing Donizetti, performing in Torquato Tasso in Bergamo in January 1839.

 He returned to his home-town to sing in Mercadante's Gabriella di Vergy, also in Donizetti's Gemma di Vergy and Fausta.
 From July to September he was in Vicenza, where he sang in Mercadante's Elena da Feltre, Donizetti's Torquato Tasso and Roberto Devereux.
-To crown it all he sang Pollione in Bellini's Norma with Giuseppina Ronzi de Begnis (his future wife) in the title role.
+To crown it all he sang Pollione in Bellini's Norma with Giuseppina Ronzi de Begnis (his future mother-in-law) in the title role.
 In October he made his Venetian debut at the Teatro San Benedetto as Pollione and Roberto Devereux; the primadonna assoluta was Ronzi de Begnis.

 On 28 March 1840 he made his debut at La Scala in Marino Faliero.
 Although his voice was excellent, his acting abilities left something to be desired and generated a few isolated boos.
 These were magnified by a review and hurt Fraschini so much that he vowed never to sing again at La Scala.

 Beginning in that year he was engaged at the Teatro San Carlo in Naples, where he remained continually until 1853.
 There he created roles in numerous operas by Giovanni Pacini, including La fidanzata corsa, La stella di Napoli, La regina di Cipro, Merope and Romilda di Provenza, and Faone in Saffo; he also created Gerardo in Caterina Cornaro for Donizetti in 1844.
 He sang in other Donizetti operas, too, including Linda di Chamounix, Maria di Rohan, La favorite, Poliuto, and Lucia di Lammermoor.
 The force with which he delivered Edgardo's curse in the latter led to his nickname, "tenore della maledizione".
 This role became a true war-horse for Fraschini.
 Apart from the already mentioned Norma, other Bellinian operas sung by him included Il Pirata, and Beatrice di Tenda.